JeneLitsch/Litan/doc/language/Types.md

 ## Function pointers
 Function pointers are callable objects created by lambdas or taking the address of a normal function.
-A function pointer to normal function be create by prefixing the function with `&` and replacing all paramters with `_`.
-A function pointer can be invoked by wrapping it in () and putting a parameter list afterwards.
+A function pointer to a regular function can be create by prefixing the function with `&` and replacing all paramters with `_`.

 **Example**
 ```js